justinmillar/bma-malaria/README.md

 ## Running the analyses

-The raw data `raw.data.csv` and a descriptive  metadata file `metadata.csv` are found in the `data/raw/` subdirectory.
+The raw data `raw-data.csv` and a descriptive  metadata file `raw-meta.csv` are found in the `data/raw/` subdirectory.
 The analysis consists of three models: the base model, the seasonal interaction model, and the linear spline model.
 Each of these models can be running using the `runAnalysis()` function by specifying the argument `model = c("base", "interactions", "splines")`.
 The function will create a new subdirectory `data/out/` to store the outputs, and then source the specific scripts to:

 * Standardize covariates (and create new covariates if neceassary)
 * Format data for the Gibbs sampler